hypo69/hypo/pytest/gemini - set 3/en/src/scenario/README.RU.md

-This improved solution provides a more comprehensive and robust testing strategy for your scenario module.
+This improved solution provides a more comprehensive and robust testing Startegy for your scenario module.
 Remember to add more tests as needed to cover different aspects of your functions and to test edge cases, error conditions, and various input scenarios.
 Remember, testing is crucial to prevent bugs!